Instasupport

 The customer questions are different here

-Card buyers often care about sealed condition, release timing, allocation risk, authentication, grading, and shipment safety in a way that broader retail categories do not.
-The page should reflect those realities directly.
+Card buyers often care about sealed condition, release timing, allocation risk, authentication, grading, delayed shipping, and shipment safety in a way that broader retail categories do not.
+The store should answer those questions before support has to.

 Sources and further reading